XenoAmess/XenoAmessAvatarGenerator/README.md

 # XenoAmessAvatarGenerator

-I wanna change a avatar.And I would program it out.The original pic is from my Avatar in screeps.Beautiful,isn't it.
+I wanna change a avatar.

+And I would program it out.

+The original pic is from my Avatar in <a href="https://screeps.com/" target="_blank">Screeps</a>

+Beautiful,isn't it.